cosinusoidally/sdl-jsshell/wip/better-timer/README.txt

 So again we end up only calling render every 26ms.

-Ironically slower machines will actually get a better framerate (slower up to a certain point). eg:
+Ironically slower machines (up to a certain point) will actually get a better framerate.  eg:

 suppose render takes 17ms